Complete Guide for 2026

 What Costs Are Covered?

-Under IRS Section 127, tax-free educational assistance can include:
+Under IRS Section 127, tax-free educational assistance can include the following categories.
+Some employers go beyond these — always verify with HR:

 Can You Combine Tuition Assistance With Other Aid?

-- Federal student loans: Though ideally, tuition assistance reduces or eliminates your need to borrow
+• Federal student loans (though tuition assistance ideally reduces your need to borrow)

 However, you cannot use the same expense for multiple tax benefits.
-For example, tuition paid tax-free by your employer can't also be claimed for the American Opportunity Tax Credit or Lifetime Learning Credit.
+Tuition paid tax-free by your employer can't also be claimed for the American Opportunity Tax Credit or Lifetime Learning Credit.
+Coordinate with your school's financial aid office to maximize all available funding sources.

-The majority of tuition assistance programs include a service commitment (also called a "clawback provision") requiring you to remain employed for a specified period after completing education.
-This protects the employer's investment and ensures they benefit from your newly acquired skills.
+Most programs include a clawback provision requiring you to remain employed for a specified period after completing education.

 Tax Implications: What You Need to Know

-Understanding the tax treatment of education benefits helps you plan effectively:
+Understanding the tax treatment of education benefits helps you plan effectively and avoid surprises on your W-2.

-- Up to $5,250 per calendar year is excluded from your taxable income
+• Up to $5,250 per calendar year excluded from taxable income

-- Not subject to federal income tax, Social Security tax, or Medicare tax
+• Not subject to federal income tax, Social Security, or Medicare tax

 Why So Few Employees Use Tuition Assistance